 If you’ve got sweet, ripe berries, let them shine in this fresh strawberry ricotta tart.
 Essentially, a no bake strawberry pie (except for the graham cracker crust) the creamy filling blends cream cheese and ricotta with citrusy orange and a little sugar for a lightly sweet filling that pairs beautifully with the ruby red fruit.
-Let the pie set up in the refrigerator — like those old fashioned strawberry ice box pies that your grandmother used to make.
+This fresh strawberry pie with graham cracker crust tastes, sweet and light with enough strawberry goo, to keep your lips smacking.
+Let the pie set up in the refrigerator — like an old fashioned strawberry icebox pie that your grandmother used to make.

 This strawberry pie with graham cracker crust has a little back note of citrus throughout.
 It’s in the crust, the cream cheese ricotta tart filling and even in the strawberry glaze.

 Ingredients For Graham Cracker Crust

 To Make The Graham Cracker Crust

 - Combine the graham cracker crumbs, sugar and half of the orange zest (from one orange) in a bowl.